 and seeing what works in your area.

 I mean not everything works everywhere and you know different strategies don’t suit everybody.

-So you want to be just you know running what could work in the area that you’re interested in and obviously we go through this in our Passive Property Masterclass as well.
+So you want to know what could work in the area that you’re interested in – we go through this in the Stealth Millionaire Programme.
 Yeah, you know we go through all different strategies and then we teach you how to do all the different analysis.
 That’s your best bet.